 A single botched search experience can lead to shoppers having a negative shopping experience even if you have a wonderfully designed UI interface.
 You could have every single product under the sun within your catalog, but if your shoppers aren’t able to find them when they want them, then your catalog is as good as trash.

 Sometimes customers search for ‘shorts’ when they’re looking for ‘boxers,’ and they misspell their query in some cases.
 Your search system should be able to recognize synonyms and colloquial terms your shopper types in so that they don’t get zero results to the search page and hit a dead-end.

 An intelligent and efficient site search system factors in every possible search scenario to deliver the most relevant product recommendations as fast as possible, quickening the purchase cycle.

-Some Site Search solutions even autocomplete queries to recommend products that are relevant to the search query.
+Site Search solutions like Unbxd even autocomplete queries to recommend products that are relevant to the search query.
 The eCommerce industry calls this autosuggest (or autocomplete) because your system is configured to automatically suggest products that your shopper could be looking for, much like how a good salesperson would do in a brick and mortar store.